alangdm/block-link/README.md

 }
 ```

-This would look something like this in action:
+This would look something like this in action
+(Go [here](https://webcomponents.dev/preview/dyflJofod72crJWUDyyo) if you can't see this properly ):

 ```js script
 import "./index.js";